marklishman/colors-microservices/purple/README.md

 Note the next and previous page links.

-Paging can be included on some query methods and not others.
+Paging may be included on some query methods and not others.

 ~~~java
 @RepositoryRestResource (